 A message at the bottom of the page will confirm that your content has been successfully imported into your platform’s CLOR as a learning object.
 Refer to the Managing Skilla Content in Docebo section of this manual for more information.

-Importing Content into the LMS as a Course
+Importing Content into the Platform as a Course

-When importing the course as an LMS, it will synch directly in your platform’s CLOR as a learning object, then the platform will automatically create an LMS course with one learning object.
+When importing the course, it will synch directly in your platform’s CLOR as a learning object, then the platform will automatically create a course with one learning object.
 Therefore, you will find the learning object in your CLOR and the course in your platform’s Course Management area.
-Both the LMS course and the single learning object within that course will have the same name as the Skilla course, but you can edit both the names and any other learning object details or course details after the LMS course is created.
+Both the course and the single learning object within that course will have the same name as the Skilla course, but you can edit both the names and any other learning object details or course details after the course is created.

 Flag the Import Skilla course(s) as Training Material in Central Repository option and press Next at the bottom of the slideout panel.
 On the Category page, you can select into which course category you want to place the course, but this step is not mandatory.
 Press Next to proceed.